-The Conrich Area Structure Plan (the Plan) is organized in three parts followed by three appendices.
+The Conrich Area Structure Plan (The Plan) is organized in three parts followed by three appendices.

-Part I: Introduction: This part outlines the Plan's purpose, boundaries, policy terminology, relationship to other plans, the public engagement process, and key issues, opportunities, and design ideas that informed the plan preparation process.
+Part I: Introduction: This part outlines The Plan's purpose, boundaries, policy terminology, relationship to other plans, the public engagement process, and key issues, opportunities, and design ideas that informed the plan preparation process.
 It also contains a description of the development of the Conrich area from its early beginnings to today.
 Finally, it presents a vision of what Conrich could be like 30 plus years into the future and provides 10 broad goals that will guide the development of the area over this period.

-Part II: Plan Policies: This part is the core of the Plan, containing the policy direction to guide development in the Conrich area.
-This part contains 19-20 sections, each section dealing with specific land uses, services, or infrastructure in the subject area.
+Part II: Plan Policies: This part is the core of The Plan, containing the policy direction to guide development in the Conrich area.
+This part contains 19 20 sections, each section dealing with specific land uses, services, or infrastructure in the subject area.
 Each of these sections contains an overall purpose statement, a list of objectives, introductory paragraphs, and a series of policies addressing the subject area.
 Where a purpose statement or introductory paragraph introduces a series of policies, it is provided for information to enhance the understanding of the policies.

-Part III: Implementation and Monitoring: This part presents the Plan implementation process; provides information on local plan areas, costs and levies, phasing, specific requirements to ensure the Conrich Area Structure Plan policies and strategies are adhered to; and provides direction regarding the process for the review and amendment of the plan.
+Part III: Implementation and Monitoring: This part presents The Plan implementation process; provides information on local plan areas, costs and levies, phasing, specific requirements to ensure the Conrich Area Structure Plan policies and strategies are adhered to; and provides direction regarding the process for the review and amendment of the plan.
 This part also addresses the need and method for intermunicipal coordination and cooperation.

 Appendix A contains definitions of technical terms used in the Plan.
-Appendix B provides a list of designguidelines for commercial and industrial development.
+Appendix B provides a list of design guidelines for commercial and industrial development.
 Appendix C provides a list of key Alberta Energy Regulator documents that applicants should refer to when developing near oil and gas infrastructure.

-Part IV: Appendices: Appendix A contains definitions of technical terms used in the Plan.
-Appendix B provides an overview of the intermunicipal engagement undertaken in amending the Future Policy Area.
-Appendix C provides a list of design guidelines for commercial and industrial development.
-Appendix D provides a list of key Alberta Energy Regulator documents that applicants should refer to when developing near oil and gas infrastructure.
-Appendix E shows regionally significant corridors within the plan area.
+Part IV: Appendices: Appendix A contains definitions of technical terms used in The Plan.
+Appendix B provides a list of design guidelines for commercial and industrial development.
+Appendix C provides a list of key Alberta Energy Regulator documents that applicants should refer to when developing near oil and gas infrastructure.
+Appendix D provides an overview of the intermunicipal engagement undertaken in amending the Future Policy Area.
+Appendix E provides application submission requirements for a Neighbourhood Plan while Appendix F outlines development cell requirements.